Mammoth Mountain Snowmaking System

 They start the season in late Summer, replacing underground snowmaking lines that need repair and laying new pipes in some years to expand the system.

-Once the right weather conditions arrive, the snowmaking crew is on call 24 hours a day, 7 days a week, taking advantage of ideal conditions the moment they hit the hill.
+Once the right weather conditions arrive, the snowmaking crew is on call 24 hours a day, seven days a week, taking advantage of ideal conditions the moment they hit the hill.

 They work all night to prepare the mountain for you to enjoy skiing, riding, and tubing.

-Even when we don’t get to make snow on a particular night, the grooming staff will be hard at work all night to get the slopes looking and feeling like there is a nice fresh coat of snow — look at that corduroy!
+Even when we don’t get to make snow on a particular night, the grooming staff will be hard at work all night to get the slopes looking and feeling like they have a nice fresh coat of snow—look at that corduroy!

 In conclusion

-There is a lot that goes into snowmaking at Mammoth Mountain, with several departments and millions of dollars in equipment working together.
+Snowmaking at Mammoth Mountain involves several departments and millions of dollars in equipment.
 It all starts with the blessing of ideal snowmaking conditions.